Copyright© Ute Grabowsky/photothek.net

 Frequent strikes and protests

 One of Tunisia's biggest problems is the high level of unemployment.
-According to official figures, total unemployment stands at around 17 per cent (22 per cent for women and almost 36 per cent for 15- to 24-year-olds).
+According to official figures, total unemployment stands at around 16 per cent (23.6 per cent for women and roughly 37 per cent for 15- to 24-year-olds).
 Even among young people with a university degree roughly 30 per cent are without a job.
 Tunisia's economic growth is not nearly strong enough to ease the pressures on the labour market.

 The impact of the COVID-19 pandemic on the economy, with sharp declines in the tourism, automotive and textile industries, has exacerbated the situation and led to a further rise in unemployment figures.